RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: In the spirit of open source I joined EddieHub created by @eddie, hoping to learn a lot about open sourece and contribute to it.
 I am on my last page(techonlogy) for the space tourism.
 Lucky I was able to do anything today, my nap nearly turned into a full blown sleep.

+### Day 77: January 10 2021

+**Today's Progress**: I think I am done with the mobile part of the technology page, the scary thing is when I view it on a large screen then disasters strikes.
+Will be working on that tomorrow, really need to get very good at responsive web design(with just CSS).